Cyber Risk Post Pandemic… Just when you thought it couldn’t get worse... Just when you thought you could relax (a teeny bit)...

 Consider everyone in your company and how their work has changed.
 Building a foundation for the future means not just educating your teams on what technology to use and how to use it but also delivering learning in a way that fits into remote working schedules and the new virtual paradigm.

 Where before a tick box exercise to say ‘yup, we train on phishing’ was enough, threats are now more prevalent across the entire landscape.
 Here’s our blog that explains what you may be missing.
-Up-skilling a workforce to act as adaptive defence agents against a wide range of threats from an ever improving adversary means more than one e-learning module off the shelf.
+Up-skilling a workforce to act as adaptive defense agents against a wide range of threats from an ever-improving adversary means more than one e-learning module off the shelf.

-The Cybermaniacs helps organizations big and small prepare their workforces for an uncertain digital future.
-Our platform and approach helps workers, remote and onsite, establish good cyber habits, embrace a more secure work culture on a personal journey of change.
+The Cybermaniacs help organizations big and small prepare their workforces for an uncertain digital future.
+Our platform and approach help workers, remote and onsite, establish good cyber habits and embrace a more secure work culture on a personal journey of change.